Rickaym/plywood-gallery-for-vscode/README.md

 A gallery simply put is a list of aggregations of **code** and **image** using the template specifed by the core gallery [Plywood Gallery](https://github.com/kolibril13/plywood-gallery/).
-A a gallery is defined using the template, the extension is able to import its contents into a VSCode webview for easy and visualized access.
+A gallery is defined using the template, the extension is able to import its contents into a VSCode webview for easy and visualized access.